 Why Howard Schultz's Independent Bid For President Is A Radical Idea

 Democrats have warned that he would get President Trump re-elected if he goes through with it.
-Trump seemed to be baiting him into running tweeting that he doesn't have the "guts" to do it.
-Former Obama adviser David Axelrod tweeted that it would be such a "gift" to Trump that Trump should give Starbucks free rent in Trump Tower.
+Trump seemed to be baiting him into running, tweeting that he doesn't have the "guts" to do it.
+Former Obama adviser David Axelrod tweeted that it would be such a "gift" to Trump that the president should give Starbucks free rent in Trump Tower.

-For his part, Schultz believes there's an opening in the middle.
+For his part, Schultz believes there is an opening in the middle.

 "I can't think of anything that is a more quintessential expression of our democracy than providing the American people with a choice that doesn't have to be binary between a Republican and Democrat," Schultz told NPR's Steve Inskeep in an interview that aired Tuesday on Morning Edition.